Synerdyn/CrackHash/README.md

 PYTHON CRACKHASH
 ================

-This is a tutorial to how to make a network scanner with Python.
+This is a tutorial to how to brute force sha1, sha2, md5 hashes using cpu or gpu with Python.
 Feel free to reuse the code.
 The tutorial is processed in the context of a Youtube channel : https://www.youtube.com/@synerdyn